ezosher/ternary-kit/README.md

 ## Installation

+Plugin was tested on versions:
+- Wordpress version `5.6`
+- Oxygen version `3.6.1`

 To install the plugin just `Download` the repo from the far right and choose the `zip` option. then upload to your wordpress website

 ![](https://i.imgur.com/rraBFV7.png)

+## Updating the Plugin
+I'm currently working on uploading the Plugin to Wordpress plugins repo, but it takes time and approval. in the mean time all you need to update is to download the `zip` file upload to your site. wp will ask you if you want to replace the plugin just click `yes` to replace the current plugin, that's it.

-### 1. Condition: Mobile Detect
+## 1. Condition: Mobile Detect

 This condition is based on the popular lightweight library [PHP Mobile Detect](http://mobiledetect.net/). the condition lets you check if a `User-Agent` is on Mobile, Desktop or Specific Device like Android and iOS.
 When Return value is `true` element will show

 ## Example
 ![](https://i.imgur.com/O4i2BrP.png)

-in this scenario I have a Title with a condition that checks if the device a user is on is an `Android`. if the condition is `true` the element will show to the user only on Android.
+in this scenario we have a `Title` with a condition that checks if the device a user is on is an `Android`. if the condition is `true` the element will show to the user only on Android.

 #### Available operators